 If you adopt a guinea pig who seems to dislike being stroked or held, it could be because they were mishandled or treated roughly by a previous owner.
 Don’t give up.
-Hold them for 5 minutes at a time and be gentle with them.
-They will gradually get used to being loved and you may be surprised at the improvement in their temperament after a few weeks.
-Here is more advice on how to pick up and hold guinea pigs.
+Hold your guinea pig for 5 minutes at a time and be gentle with them.
+They will gradually get used to being loved, and you may be surprised at the improvement in their temperament after a few weeks.

 A well-kept coat will help keep your pet’s fur free from debris, tangling and excessive staining from droppings and urine.
-Grooming time is a great way to perform your routine health checks while enjoying some quality time with your guinea pig.
-Learn how to groom your guinea pig here.
+Grooming time is a great way to perform your routine health checks whilst enjoying some quality time with your guinea pig.

 It is a good idea to weigh your guinea pig weekly and record their weight so you can monitor weight gain or loss.
 Significant weight loss or gain can mean they are sick and need to be checked over by a vet.